 Ideas to create a dog friendly garden

-The most important consideration for any garden which is likely to home pets, particularly dogs, is to make sure that it’s securely fenced in.
+The most important consideration for any garden which is likely to home pets, particularly dogs, is to make sure the perimeter is secure.
 Relying on existing planting or dilapidated fencing is simply a challenge to most four legged friends, who given half the chance, will find a way out of anything less than a 100% dog proof fence.

 Secure Garden Gates

-There is no point having a robust fence installed around your garden if the entry gates into the premises are not secure.
-Make sure that the hinges and bolts are working properly – a gate which has come away from its hinges or that has dropped making it difficult to close can easily offer an exit route for pets.
-Rust can cause the gate fittings to no longer function efficiently so always choose a gate with galvanised bolts and hinges.
+There is point in having a robust fence installed around your garden perimeter if the entry gates into the premises are not secure.
+Ensure that the hinges and bolts are working correctly - a gate which has come away from its hinges or that has dropped making it difficult to close can easily offer an exit route for pets.
+Rust can cause the gate fittings to no longer function efficiently so always choose a gate with either stainless steel or galvanised hinges and bolts.

 There are a number of plant species which are highly dangerous to animals and these are to be avoided in the garden at all costs.
 These include daffodil bulbs, deadly nightshade, narcissus bulbs and umbrella plant.
 Visit The Dogs Trust website for more details.
 Some species of plant regularly used to create a hedge which acts as an effective boundary are also included in the list of ‘toxic’ plants.
 Pet owners are therefore encouraged to opt for a suitable strong fence which represents a more responsible (and lower maintenance) choice.